How to apply

 Find the supplementary questionnaire here.
 In case of acceptance to the EPS programme, the EPS Consortium does not guarantee that your preference will be followed entirely.

 Although the EPS Consortium tries to respect student preferences as much as possible, once a change is needed to keep balance among partner universities, motivation described in the questionnaire and points received in the admission procedure is considered.

-The questionnaire is supposed to be submitted in the “other” section of the application system.
+The questionnaire is supposed to be submitted in the “Other Documents” section of the application.